hickeng/financial/README.md

   # the deferred gain from vmw->avgo conversion must still be realized in the future.
 Adjustment
   # to avgo_basis is the way this is accomplished.
 This is rolled into the mandated f8937 basis adjustment.

-  # we need the 2023 f8949 to reconcile correctly in the future against the deferred gain resulting from the
+  # we need the 2023 f8949 to reconcile correctly in the future against the deferred gain resulting from the inflexible
-  # inflexible avgo_basis.
+  # avgo_basis. future avgo_basis is dictated as vmw_basis - cash_received + f8937_gain which simplifies to vmw_basis
-  # we must realize the cash_received as gain therefore, with f8949_proceeds fixed as cash_received:
+  # for this case.
-  #    f8949_basis = 0
+  #
-  # but we're deferring avgo_fmv - vmw_basis gain to the future, so we must not pay tax on it now, therefore
+  # we're deferring avgo_fmv - vmw_basis gain to the future, and we must realize the cash_received as gain now.
-  #   f8949_basis += avgo_fmv - vmw_basis
+  # we've got a mandated basis of vmw_basis for future sales, so our current basis is avgo_fmv to achieve the necessary delta.
-  f8949_basis = avgo_fmv - vmw_basis
+  f8949_basis = avgo_fmv

 } else {